BI & Analytics Organizational

 In this scenario, usually the scope of the analytics is departmental or line of business.
 Otherwise there is still usually some IT involvement for components like security, etc.

 Depending on the business and situation, any one of these may work.
 However, today a majority of business decisions are based on historical data and trend analysis.
 As we move forward, we’ll see a lot more people using the Hybrid or Business-Driven models over Traditional IT-Driven to fulfill their needs for self-service analytics.

 Want to know the rest of the story?
-Look out for our upcoming “Accelerating Your Journey to Agile Analytics” eBook!
+Download our free e-book “Accelerating Your Journey to Agile Analytics” eBook!